calvinmorett/HRIS/README.md

 ![icon-128](https://github.com/calvinmorett/HRIS/blob/master/hris/img/icon-128.png)

 # HRIS
 Google has removed some functionality for image searches, specifically searching 2 and 4 megapixels.
-This extension will bring back this key functionality, with a single click.
+With a single click this extension brings back this key functionality to high-res image searches.

 ----
 **Setup Instructions:**